st3v3nmw/obsidian-spaced-repetition/docs/docs/en/contributing.md

         - `MINOR` version when you add functionality in a backwards compatible manner
         - `PATCH` version when you make backwards compatible bug fixes
     - If the new version uses new Obsidian APIs, update `minAppVersion` and `versions.json` to reflect this.
-3. Run `pnpm changelog` to update the CHANGELOG.
+3. Run `npm run changelog` to update the CHANGELOG.
 4. Commit and push the changes:

     ```bash